syncfusion-content/javascript-docs/js/OlapChart/Data-Binding.md

 ###WCF
 **Adding a WCF Service**

-To add a WCF service in an existing web application, right-click on the project in Solution Explorer and select **Add > New Item**.
-In the **Add New Item** window, select WCF Service and name it as “OlapChartService.svc” and click Add.
+To add a WCF service in an existing web application, right-click on project in Solution Explorer and select **Add > New Item**.
+In the **Add New Item** window, select WCF Service and name it as “OlapChartService.svc”, click Add.

-Now WCF service is added into your application successfully which in-turn comprise of the following files.
-The utilization of these files will be explained in the immediate sections.
+Now, WCF service is added into your application successfully and it comprises of the following files.
+The utilization of these files is explained in the immediate sections.

 * OlapChartService.svc
 * OlapChartService.svc.cs